 The third standard of review is “heightened scrutiny.”
 This is applied when a statute’s classifications are based on “quasi-suspect” criteria.
 Some quasi-suspect criteria include sex-based criteria, illegitimacy, and the right to practice law by a former judge.
 The question in those cases is whether the statute serves important governmental objectives and is substantially related to achieving those objectives.

 In this case, the rational basis test was used because the law at issue didn’t affect a suspect or quasi-suspect class or infringe on a fundamental right.
 The appellate court explained that the purpose of the Local Government Tort Claims Act was to establish a limit on the liability of local governments of the State.
 The rational basis for these limits on suing local governments was that local governments were increasingly targets for liability claims, resulting in increased taxes for local taxpayers.
 Accordingly, local governments would have to increase taxes or reduce services.

 Similarly, the appellate court found that the statute didn’t prevent a local government employee from suing a coworker when the tort was outside the scope of employment or when the employee wasn’t eligible for worker’s compensation.
 The appellate court affirmed the judgment of the lower court.

 If you are hurt at work, you should consult with an experienced Maryland workers’ compensation attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 Although it wasn’t appropriate in the above case, you may have grounds to file a personal injury lawsuit in civil court.
 We can help you investigate all possible avenues of relief.